 Educated in the American public school system, Marie Syrkin showed sensitivity to the nuances of language in poetry that she began to write at a very early age.
 When she was fifteen, her mother, who suffered from chronic tuberculosis, died at age thirty-six.
 When Marie was eighteen she eloped with the writer and future Zionist activist Maurice Samuel, who, then twenty-two, had enlisted in the army and was about to leave for France.
 Nachman Syrkin, however, to his daughter’s everlasting resentment, had the marriage annulled, claiming that his daughter was underage.

-Meanwhile, she began to become increasingly involved in Zionist activities.
+Meanwhile, Syrkin became increasingly involved in Zionist activities.
 Just after her first trip to Palestine, in 1934, she joined the staff of the Jewish Frontier, the new English-language Labor-Zionist publication.
-This was the beginning of a sustained and remarkable career: a lifelong contribution to Zionism, American and Jewish cultural life, as a responsible journalist who would be published in a wide range of publications from the New York Times to the Jerusalem Post.
+This was the beginning of a sustained and remarkable career: a lifelong contribution to Zionism and American and Jewish cultural life, as a responsible journalist who would be published in a wide range of publications from the New York Times to the Jerusalem Post.

 During these disastrous war years, Syrkin continued her multifaceted activities on behalf of the Jewish community in a flow of editorials, articles, and poems pressing for the opening of the immigration gates of Palestine, demanding liberalization of immigration quotas in America and elsewhere, trying to find havens for refugees, and writing speeches for such famous figures as Chaim Weizmann and Golda Meir.
 During this time, she also found time to write a widely acclaimed book on the American public school system, Your School, Your Children (1944).
 Based upon Syrkin’s experience in the system, the book was to play a substantial role in the coming focus on American educational reform.